How to Care for Greek Tortoise: A Complete Guide

 • Floor Area

 Greek tortoises are not excellent climbers and spend most of their time on the ground.
 This is why you need to pay extra attention to the floor area since it is where they spend their day the most.
-Fill the space with a thick layer of substrates so they can dig in.
-The best substrate mix consists of equal amounts of sand and soil.
+When learning how to care for Greek tortoises, always fill the space in the floor with a thick layer of substrates.
+The substrates give them an opportunity to play and dig in.
+We recommend creating the best substrats from a mix consisting of equal amounts of sand and soil.

 • Hiding Spots